manelpuig/rUBot_gopigo_ws/Documentation/6_gopigo_rbpi_projects.md

     ```shell
     sudo apt-get install chrony
     ```
-    - define the config with the corresponding IP address
+    - define the configuration with the corresponding IP address
         - in PC (will be the Master-the Server):
             - open the file /etc/chrony/chrony.conf
             ```shell